pdgetrf/mizar_cluster_scripts/node_setup.md

-this manual is used to set up test/dev nodes.
+this manual is used to set up test/dev nodes. the follwing is to be run as **root**.

-### !!DO NOT INSTALL OTHER CNI LIKE FLANNEL!!
+### prerequisites

-the follwing is to be run as **root**.
+- DO NOT INSTALL OTHER CNI LIKE FLANNEL!!

 ### clone mizar